|How do I apply?

 YES.
 An official copy of your transcript from the prior college/university must be submitted along with your nursing application.

-You must also complete a Request for Evaluation of Transfer Credits and have an official copy of your transcript sent to the following address:
+You must also complete a Request for Evaluation of Previous Educational Experiences and have an official copy of your transcript sent to the following address:

 Tidewater Community College